KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

 This is an example where you execute the `scriptblock` inline as the command is running.

-# Hashtable passthru pattern

-One way to use a DSL to collect information for use in the module is to have it build and return a `[hashtable]`.
-If I was building a state machine, I may want use a DSL to define the states and pass them off to an engine to process.

-    function Get-State
-    {
-        [cmdletbinding()]
-        param(
-            $State,

-            [scriptblock]
-            $StateScript
-        )
-        return $PSBoundParameters
-    }

-Here is how it may look in a full state machine:

-    StateMachine "Start" {

-        State Start {
-            Write-Verbose "Start"
-            Set-State "Monitor"
-        }

-        State Monitor {
-            Write-Verbose "Monitor"
-            Set-State "End"
-        }
-    }

-This is great when you want to specify all the values as parameters to your function.
-This is also a good example of how you can pass a `scriptblock` up to a parent function to be executed later.

-# hahstable builder pattern
+# Hahstable builder

-A true hashtable builder will allow the user to specify key value pairs and properly convert them to a `hashtable` or `pscustomobject`.
+A true `[hashtable]` builder will allow the user to specify key value pairs and properly convert them to a `hashtable` or `pscustomobject`.
 It could be implemented like this.

     function Get-ServerDetails
     {